devonjeff/smollinux/README.md

 A special thank you to everyone who has contributed to this project and to the open-source community for providing the tools and software that make this project possible.

-A very special thank you to myself (devonjeff) and Claude AI for helping me making this project.
+A very special thank you to myself (devonjeff) and AI models for helping me making this project.